ThobesForBros/Wired-for-Perfection/perfectionism.md

 **MC (grinning, under his breath)**
 This... this feels too easy.

 _He continues pressing the weight, increasing his reps.
-His legs are working in a way he never thought possible, and yet, the movement is fluid.
+His legs work in a way he never thought possible, yet the movement is fluid.
 Each press feels effortless, like a machine.
 The tension in his body builds, but there’s no fatigue.
 His muscles don't burn.
 They’re not strained.
 His focus is intense, but there's a quiet exhilaration that builds._

 _He racks the weights and stands up, his heart racing—not from exertion, but from the pure adrenaline of strength he never thought he could have.
 He stares at his legs, as if they belong to someone else.
 He takes a few steps forward, testing them again, this time without the machine to hold him._